VladimirJancar/p2p-data-transfer/notes.md

 - fin means end of fragmented message or the message is not fragmented (we wait for fin packet )

 FILE TRANSFER
+- send a CTR packet with filename and length and wain for ACK before proceeding

 PROTOCOL: